secretstartups/handbook/content/handbook/marketing/integrated-marketing/digital-strategy/social-marketing/social-reporting.md

 ## Where does our data come from?

 Our brand social team uses Sprout Social as our social media management software to schedule, engage, and report social media efforts.
-The majority of this data is already available natively across channels but is not curated or collated well for our purposes. **Our single source of truth for all organic brand social data is Sprout Social, however, for our wider team, Sisense acts as our data warehouse and visualizer.**
+The majority of this data is already available natively across channels but is not curated or collated well for our purposes. **Our single source of truth for all organic brand social data is Sprout Social.**

 [Learn how we pull data from Sprout, add it to a sheetload, and get it into Sisense with this video](https://youtu.be/gol6eKcmIew?t=83) (available to team members logged into our GitLab Unfiltered YouTube account only).